-8.15.
+- 8.15.
 This policy does not prohibit giving and receiving promotional gifts of low value, nor normal and appropriate hospitality.
-Our Codes of Conduct and Probity Policy give further details of what is / is not acceptable and the requirements on all board members and employees

-8.16.
-Employees and board members must report any such breaches of this policy in accordance with the Whistleblowing Procedure
+Our Codes of Conduct and Probity Policy give further details of what is / is not acceptable and the requirements on all board members and employees who receive or decline any gifts or hospitality to ensure they are properly recorded. - 8.16.
+Employees and board members must report any such breaches of this policy in accordance with the Whistleblowing Procedure.